hpc/pavilion2/docs/tutorials/extracting_results.rst

 integer to pull out a specific one (Counting from zero, or backwards from -1).

-The 'preceded_by' option is a list of regexes that must match the lines that precede line we're looking for, one-to-one.
+The 'preceded_by' option is a list of regexes that must match the lines that precede the line we're looking for, one-to-one.
 Let's use it to find the 'Settings' in our results.

 .. code-block:: yaml